How fiscal cliff will affect gold prices

-Since the Bundesbank is the second-largest gold holder in the world, that's going to mean moving 54,000 bars of the shiny metal.
+The Bundesbank (Germany's central bank) is the second-largest gold holder in the world.
+And it wants at least half of its gold to be held in its own vaults.
+That's going to mean moving 54,000 bars of the shiny metal.

 Part of it has to do with pressure from a grassroots group led by a group of economists, business executives, and lawyers, along with the German Precious Metals Association, who have put together a "Repatriate our Gold!" campaign.

 But that's only part of the story...
 Read More...

 Expectations for gold prices just grew brighter due to a recent outlook on production numbers.

 Gold producer Iamgold Corp.
 (NYSE: IMG), which has mines in Canada and Mali, forecasts gold prices will soar to a record $2,500 an ounce as global output peaks and ore grades decline.

 Grade is the relationship between quality, tons, geometry and depth that indicates if a gold find can be extracted at a cost that makes doing so profitable.
 High grade is key in a gold deposit.

 Iamgold CEO Steve Letwin told Bloomberg News in a Jan.
 10 interview that the industry has exploited its best-quality gold reserves and as a result is tapping lower-grade and higher-cost deposits.